g-insana/cmplot/docs/plotly.rst

 Saving your plots
 -----------------

-Orca is used to export plot.ly plots as images (see `Static image export support <https://plot.ly/python/getting-started/#static-image-export-support>`_).
+Orca (or more recently Kaleido) is used to export plot.ly plots as images (see `Static image export support <https://plot.ly/python/getting-started/#static-image-export-support>`_).

 * In Python: